1 / 3

 Outside of research I enjoy listening to and making music; I play guitar and bass, and have a passion for producing and post-processing recorded music.
 I also love to be active; I dance Bhangra and play sports including basketball, baseball, football, tennis, and golf, to name a few.
 I especially enjoy going to watch the local Bay Area sports teams in-person!
 Lastly, in my spare time, I love to hang out with my family, including my brother's dog, Buster.

-Fields of interests: Optics, Statistics, Computational Imaging, Signal Processing, Machine Learning.
+Fields of interests: Molecular biology, Glia, Optics, Statistics, Computational Imaging, Signal Processing, Machine Learning/AI.

 Contact me